Ventrosky/learn-clojure/genera-flussi/README.md

 # Data streams generator Reagent app

 Web app built with Reagent for generating data streams.
-Written entirely for educational and recreational purposes, it is extremely inefficient but serves the scope of generating ~20k csv files quickly for other projects tests.
+Written entirely for educational and recreational purposes, it is extremely inefficient but serves the scope of generating ~20k rows csv files quickly for other projects tests.

 ## Setup And Run
 #### Copy repository